ERP Explained: What is ERP and How Does It Work?

 - Consider the level of customization needed

-- Because customization has a financial implication, you have to prioritize particular requirements over the others and see which ones can be implemented at a later time.
+- Because customization has a financial implication, you have to prioritize particular requirements over others and see which ones can be implemented at a later time.

 - Consider changes in your organization

-The ERP systems today had integrations on advanced Business Intelligence (BI) functions, sales automation process, and other complex and relevant functions.
+The ERP systems today had integrations on advanced Business Intelligence (BI) functions, sales automation processes, and other complex and relevant functions.
 As the systems get more advanced, they become fit for a wider range of industries like distribution and e-commerce.

 Given the advancement in ERP systems, businesses, including smaller ones, have seen the value of the system in their processes.
 Because cloud-based, software-as-a-service providers have created ERP products that are easier to install and navigate, organizations can now choose which system best suits them.
 Also, executives and founders can make smarter decisions for the growth of their business through the real-time reporting and business intelligence functions of ERP systems.